hashgraph/hedera-improvement-proposal/HIP/hip-0000-virtual-addresses.md

         primary key (id, modified_timestamp, evm_address)
     );
     ```
-4. Update entity table with a `default_virtual_address` column to capture.
+4. Update entity table with a `default_virtual_address` column to capture the default virtual address.
 5. To expose this the Mirror Node should update  `api/v1/accounts/{idOrAliasOrEvmAddress}` to list both the Hedera Address (`long-zero`) and its virtual addresses.
 This will disambiguate the potential addresses.
 Additionally, the endpoint should support search via Hedera or evm address.

     ```json